Narahari-Sundaragopalan/eGuard/README.md

 * Make sure you have your phone and metawear device nearby
 * The metawear device can either be pinned to your shoulder or worn like a pendant around your neck
 * Open the application, and let it search and connect to the metawear device
-* Once the device is connected an alert dialog will pop up to confirm the connection
+* Once the device is connected an alert dialog will pop up to confirm the connection.
+Click on "OK"
 * If there is an issue with connecting to the metawear device, try any of the following steps
   * Make sure your android device and metawear device are nearby with bluetooth on your android device turned on
   * Use the [Metabase](https://play.google.com/store/apps/details?id=com.mbientlab.metawear.metabase&hl=en) application (developed by MbientLab) to update the firmware on the metawear device and then      reconnect from the application